fruitsamples/TableViewSuite/ReadMe.txt

 ================================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Verrsion 2.4
+- Upgraded project to build with the iOS 4 SDK, fixed NSTimeZoneWrapper parsing bug, replaced use of deprecated NSDate "addTimeInterval".

 Version 2.0
 - Corrected a memory leak in the displayMethod in CustomTableViewCellAppDelegate.m.

 Version 2.0
 - Updated for and tested with iPhone OS 3.0.